boazsegev/facil.io/CONTRIBUTING.md

     The project currently has the following limitation that might be addressed in the future:

-    * The coded uses unaligned memory access (requires newer CPUs).

     * The code requires `kqueue` or `epoll` services from the OS, which means Linux / BSD / macOS.

     * The code assumes a Unix environment (file naming etc').

+    * Some of the code (namely some HTTP parts) uses unaligned memory access (requiring newer CPUs and possibly introducing undefined behavior).

 * Easy to compile: